nora-kauczor/session-notes/js-and-react/react-basics.md

 - split into tiniest parts that do a single task (components)
 - alles in "root"
-- we can return as many elements as we want, but it has to have a parent element (?), szenario wo z.b. die mehreren buttons nah beieinander sind und wrap sie dann in div<br>
+- we can return as many elements as we want, but it has to have a parent element (sobald man es mehr als einmal aufruft), szenario wo z.b. die mehreren buttons nah beieinander sind und wrap sie dann in div<br>

 ### in App.js: